We give you influence

 Elena Falomo― Artist

 Elena Falomo is a designer interested in digital and ecological matters.
-In her investigations she welcomes complexity and ambiguity to design more equitable and participatory futures (and presents).
-Falomo is also a passionate educator teaching creative technologies and design in universities across Europe.
+She likes to carefully investigate systems welcoming complexity and ambiguity to design more equitable and participated futures (and presents).
+She's also a passionate educator teaching in universities across Europe creative technologies and design.